Hot Standby Router Protocol Explained

 HSRP configuration

-You need to execute the same command on all interfaces (main interface and backup interfaces) that you want to use as a default gateway for the local subnet.
-In our example network, Router0's GigabitEthernet0/0 is the main gateway interface, and we will use Router1's GigabitEthernet0/0 as the backup gateway interface.
+You need to run the same command on all interfaces (main and backup) that you want to use as the default gateway for the local subnet.
+In this example network, Router0's GigabitEthernet0/0 is the main gateway interface.
+Router1's GigabitEthernet0/0 serves as the backup gateway interface.

 Router(config-if)#standby 1 ip 10.0.0.10

-This command will set the HSRP group number to 1 and the virtual default gateway IP address to 10.0.0.10.
-You can select any group number from the range 0 - 4095.
-But after selecting the group number, use the same group number on both the main interface and backup interfaces.
+This command sets the HSRP group number to 1 and assigns 10.0.0.10 as the virtual default gateway IP address.
+You can use any number as the group number within the range 0 to 4095.
+However, after selecting a group number, you must use the same number on all interfaces.

-You should select the virtual IP address that belongs to the IP subnet of the main physical gateway interface.
-The IP subnet of our main gateway interface is 10.0.0.0/24.
-Like group number, once the virtual IP address is selected, we need to use the same virtual IP address on all interfaces that participate in HSRP.
+The virtual IP address must belong to the IP subnet of the main physical gateway interface.
+In this example, the main gateway interface uses the 10.0.0.0/24 subnet.
+Same as the group number, the same virtual IP address must be configured on all interfaces participating in HSRP.

 HSRP configuration of Router0 (main gateway router)